 The Mercedes-AMG GLC 63 uses a thumping 4.0-litre twin turbocharged V8 that features in a wide range of 63-badged Mercs.
-It delivers sensational performance - a 0-62mph time of just 3.8 seconds for the S version, makes it a tie for the Alfa Romeo Stelvio Quadrifoglio in a straight sprint, and quicker than a BMW X3 M. It delivers a thunderous soundtrack too, if not quite as full-bodied as it sounded before the WLTP-enforced emissions tweaks.
+It delivers sensational performance - a 0-62mph time of just 3.8 seconds for the S version, makes it a tie with the Alfa Romeo Stelvio Quadrifoglio in a straight sprint, and quicker than a BMW X3 M. It delivers a thunderous soundtrack too, if not quite as full-bodied as it sounded before the WLTP-enforced emissions tweaks.

 In this review